lsprangers/lsprangers.github.io/docs/other_concepts/SPARK.md

 		- Can add in ZOrder to also sort the rows
 	- Good for needle in the haystack
 	- Most effective with indexes that feature high-cardinality
-	- ZOrder is a way to optimize/index partitioned files, where we can also optimize by ordered by partitions and metadata statistics
+	- ZOrder is a way to optimize/index partitioned files, where you can also optimize by ordered by partitions and metadata statistics
-	- Typically scan less files, and get less false positives, when using columns in where clause that we Z-Ordered
+	- Typically scan less files, and get less false positives, when using columns in where clause that you Z-Ordered
 - High cardinality $\rightarrow$ Z Order && Low cardinality $\rightarrow$ Partition
-	- We want ~2GB of files if we partition for each of them to be used best by cores
+	- you want ~2GB of files if you partition for each of them to be used best by cores

 #### 3.2 Delta Deep Dive
 TODO - metadata, storage, column families, row families, skipping, etc...